rsksmart/devportal-1.0/guides/rif-enveloping/getting-started.md

     ```
     where;
     - `<RELAY_HUB_CONTRACT_ADDRESS>`:
+      is the address for the Relay Hub you are using in the current network
+    - `<DEPLOY_VERIFIER_CONTRACT_ADDRESS>`:
+  is the address for the Deploy Verifier you are using in the current network
+    - `<RELAY_VERIFIER_CONTRACT_ADDRESS>`:
+    is the address for the Relay Verifier you are using in the current network
+    - `<VERSION_REGISTRY_CONTRACT_ADDRESS>`:
-      is the address for the relayHub you are using in the current network
+    is the address for the Version Registry you are using in the current network

       ([see Testnet Contracts section](https://github.com/rsksmart/enveloping/blob/master/docs/launching_enveloping.md#c02.1)),
     - `<RELAY_URL>`:
       in most cases will be `http://localhost`,
       and the server will be reachable at
       `<RELAY_URL>:port` unless
       `<RELAY_URL>` already defines a port
       (e.g, if `<RELAY_URL>` is `http://localhost:8090/jsrelay`)
-3. In another terminal run
+3. In another terminal, run
     ```shell
     curl http://localhost:8090/getaddr
     ```